-Proving Part 2 of Theorem 1.5.
-While local self-ordering procedures do not imply linear-robustness, they do imply a sublinear level of robust self-ordering.
+Proving Part 2 of Theorem 1.4.
+While (polylogarithmic query) local self-ordering procedures do not imply a linear level of robust self-ordering, they do imply a sublinear level of robust self-ordering.
+Specifically, the robustness parameter deteriorates with the query complexity of the local self-ordering procedure.